 Some moral realists, however, have argued that cross-cultural convergence on liberalism does not have a naturalistic explanation, so (they say) the best explanation for this phenomenon is that societies are independently discovering the mind-independent moral truth.
 I have argued that there are good naturalistic explanations for why societies tend to gravitate toward liberalism as they become more prosperous and adept at keeping the peace.
 Peace makes people more sensitive and averse to violence, and prosperity (and everything that goes along with it) removes many of the incentives for illiberal practices like oppression and fighting.

-Grégoire Canlorbe: Besides familiar considerations about the dysgenic trends that are allegedly miscegenation, the proliferation of spiteful mutants, and the higher fertility of low IQ people, the marginalization of war has been claimed to be one of the most psychologically detrimental features of our bourgeois industrial era.
+Grégoire Canlorbe: Besides familiar considerations about alleged negative trends such as the higher fertility of low IQ people, the marginalization of war has been claimed to be one of the most psychologically detrimental features of our bourgeois industrial era.
 Robert Ardrey’s remark on this point deserves to be recalled.
 “We face in the elimination of war this most fundamental of psychological problems.
 For almost as long as civilization has been with us, war has represented our most satisfactory means of at once escaping anonymity and boredom while preserving or gaining a measure of security.”
 Fifty years later is The Territorial Imperative still relevant?

 Nathan Cofnas: I think the reduction in war is an overwhelmingly positive development, but it may have some negative side effects.
 Our innate psychology is adapted to conditions where war and violence were much more common.
 The desire to bond with groups to fight an enemy used to be adaptive, but may now lead to pathologies.